-Weddings were taking place in early March when ‘social distancing’ had already been introduced.
-There is no reason to think that won’t be the case again when ‘lockdown’ restrictions are eased.
-Most May and June weddings have already been postponed amid concerns that the lockdown might be extended.
+Most weddings during the lockdown and early post-lockdown periods were postponed to later in 2020 or into 2021.
 With the announcement that social distancing measures will be in place for a considerable time into 2021, couples with weddings later this year, as well as venues and suppliers, are facing a new reality.

 Will the actual legal marriage take place?